chukwudumebiughonu/Taskly/taskly/Guide.md

 Add button with commmand: npx shadcn-ui@latest add button

-Authentiacation with next: npm install @clerk/nextjs

-Install usehooks-ts with this command: npm i usehooks-ts
+create an account with clerk
+createa a project with clerk
+copy the appropriate .env key and put it in the .env file install clerk
+Authentiacation with next: npm install @clerk/nextjs create a layout in the place to use the clerk `<ClerkProvider>` as a wrapper create the appropriate clerk folder for the sign up etc. create a mddleware file and add the middlewar information Install usehooks-ts with this command: npm i usehooks-ts

-Inshall skeleton from shadcn-ui with this command: npx shadcn-ui@latest add skeleton Inshall accordion from shadcn-ui with this command: npx shadcn-ui@latest add accordion
+Install skeleton from shadcn-ui with this command: npx shadcn-ui@latest add skeleton Install accordion from shadcn-ui with this command: npx shadcn-ui@latest add accordion

 Install separator with this command: npx shadcn-ui@latest add separator